Tweening

 All complex types in Motion Canvas provide a static method

-that interpolates between two instances of said type.
+called lerp that interpolates between two instances of said type.

 Aside from the default linear interpolation, some types offer more advanced

-functions such as the Vector2.arcLerp
+functions such as the Vector2.arcLerp.
+It

 makes the object follow a curved path from point a to b: